PanTrakX/Generic-MMO-Backend/README.md

 ### 1.1 Terminology

 AuthServer = Web Server responsible for the authentication
-WorldServer = Web Server responsible for the persistent storage of the game
+UniverseServer = Web Server responsible for the persistent storage of the game (Couldn't find a better naming)
 MatchmakingServer = Web Server that acts as intermediary between the client and the GameServerManager
 GameServerManager = A cluster manager responsible for starting/stoping GameInstanceServers
 GameInstanceServer = An instance of the game server